 Ceilings Visually inspected from floor level.
-The ceilings are plasterboard lined.
+Ceilings are a combination of lath and plaster and plasterboard construction.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plaster on the hard.
+Internal walls are a combination of plastered on the hard are plasterboard lined.